Judicial Remedy – Kenya

 The Government will:

-3. provide training and support to the judicial, administrative and oversight organs to be well versed with business obligations in respect of human rights.
+iii.
+Provide training and support to the judicial, administrative and oversight organs on business obligations in respect of human rights.
 Priority will be given to the following institutions:

-4. improve access to information on available judicial and non-judicial mechanisms involved in the resolution of business-related abuses as a measure to promote access to justice.
-Such information will be made available in all counties and provided in a manner accessible to vulnerable groups;
+iv.
+Improving access to information on available judicial and non-judicial mechanisms involved in the resolution of business-related abuses as a measure of promoting access to justice.
+Such information should be made available in all counties and provided in a manner accessible to vulnerable groups;

-5. prioritise access to legal aid for victims of business-related human rights abuses, consistent with the national Legal Aid Act, 2016 and the National Action Plan on Legal Aid;
+v.
+Prioritise access to legal aid for victims of business-related human rights abuses, consistent with the Legal Aid Act, 2016 and the National Action Plan on Legal Aid;

-6. improve access to the Human Rights Division of the High Court, Employment and Labour Relations Court, and the Environment and Land Court to ensure that they are accessible, expeditious and affordable avenues for remedying business-related human rights abuses; and
+vi.
+Improve access to the Human Rights Division of the High Court, Employment and Labour Relations Court and the Environment and Land Court to ensure that they

 CHAPTER FOUR: IMPLEMENTATION AND MONITORING